-The fishery attained a score of below 80 against one Performance Indicator.
-The assessment team has therefore set a condition for continuing certification that AFDF, as the client for certification, is required to address.
+The fishery attained a score of below 80 against 4 Performance Indicators.
+The assessment team has therefore set conditions for continuing certification that AFDF, as the client for certification, is required to address.
 Conditions are applied to improve performance to at least the 80 level within a period set by the certification body but no longer than the term of the certification.